khou22/khou22.github.io/_posts/2015-10-09-jekyll-on-el-capitan-osx-1011.md

 <br />

+I believe this is due to a new system security setting that prohibits ruby gems from being downloaded in the traditional way.
 For anyone wondering how to fix this, I found the solution after poking around online:

 <br />